-Azure Prompt Shields Alternative: SafePrompt vs Azure vs GuardrailsAI (2026)
+Azure Prompt Shields Pricing & Alternative: SafePrompt vs Azure vs GuardrailsAI (2026)

-An honest comparison of Azure Prompt Shields, GuardrailsAI, and SafePrompt.
+An honest comparison of Azure Prompt Shields pricing, lock-in, and coverage vs GuardrailsAI and SafePrompt.
 Which prompt injection protection fits your stack?

 TLDR

-SafePrompt is the best Azure Prompt Shields alternative for developers using OpenAI, Anthropic, Google, or any non-Azure LLM.
-Azure Prompt Shields only works with Azure OpenAI Service — if you call OpenAI directly, it cannot protect you.
-SafePrompt is LLM-agnostic: one API call, any provider, $29/month, no Azure subscription required.
+SafePrompt is the best Azure Prompt Shields alternative if you use OpenAI, Anthropic, Google, or any non-Azure LLM.
+Azure Prompt Shields only guards Azure OpenAI Service.
+SafePrompt is provider-agnostic: one API call, any provider, under 100ms, $29/month, free tier, no Azure subscription.

 Quick Facts